krakrukra/12004-pocketadmin-wiki/README.md

 2. install St-Link V2 drivers from [here](https://www.st.com/en/development-tools/stsw-link009.html)
 3. download this repository (.zip) to your PC and unpack it
 4. open terminal window in /binaries_12xxx/ directory
-4. connect correct holes on device to correct ST-Link V2 pins
+4. connect the correct holes on device to correct ST-Link V2 pins
 5. connect the ST-Link V2 to PC
-6. run a similar flashing command, wait for process to finish:
+6. run a similar flashing command (it is one line), wait for process to finish:

 > openocd.exe -s ./openocd -f stlink-v2.cfg -f stm32f0x.cfg -c "program firmware_12005 verify reset exit 0x08000000"